ST10079108/PiggyBudgetApp/README.md

 StackOverflow (2017) How insert image in room persistence library, Stack Overflow.
 Retrieved from: https://stackoverflow.com/questions/46337519/how-insert-image-in-room-persistence-library
 GeeksforGeeks (2022) Android - Create BarChart with Kotlin, GeeksforGeeks.
 Retrieved from: https://www.geeksforgeeks.org/android-create-barchart-with-kotlin/
 GeeksforGeeks (2022) Android - Upload an image on Firebase Storage with Kotlin, GeeksforGeeks.
 Retrieved from: https://www.geeksforgeeks.org/android-upload-an-image-on-firebase-storage-with-kotlin/
+Mohsen Mashkour, 2023.
+Passing the data from the fragment to the activity using Interface - Intent.
+Android studio | Kotlin.
+Retrieved from: https://youtu.be/HkOnY3Lf9q0?si=AImlaB7Gv4_BH2-Y